Do I like wearing sunscreen? No.

 Physical vs chemical sunscreen: What’s the difference?

-Physical sunscreens (also known as mineral sunscreen or sunblock) contain active mineral ingredients – usually zinc oxide or titanium dioxide.
-These work by sitting on top of the skin and creating a physical barrier that blocks and scatters UV rays even before they penetrate the skin.
+Physical sunscreens (also known as mineral sunscreen or sunblock) contain active mineral ingredients — usually zinc oxide or titanium dioxide.
+These work by creating a physical barrier over the body’s surface, which blocks and scatters UV rays before they penetrate the skin.

-Chemical sunscreens contain compounds like mexoryl, oxybenzone, avebenzone, octocrylene, octinoxate, octisalate, homosalate, helioplex and Mexoryl, which work like a sponge by absorbing UV rays into the skin.
+Chemical sunscreens, on the other hand, work like a sponge by absorbing UV rays into the skin.
 Once absorbed, they change the UV rays to heat (a less harmful form of energy), then release them through the skin.

 So, is it the same as organic vs inorganic sunscreens?